farshed/genius-lyrics-api/README.md

 ### `getSongById(id: (number | string))`

-Accepts a valid Genius song id.
+Accepts a valid Genius song ID.
 IDs can be found using the `searchSong` method. <br/>
 Returns a promise that resolves to an object of type [song](#types).

 ## Support